Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.zoneOperations.wait({ operation: "operation", project: "project", zone: "zone",  });

 /*
 Retrieves an aggregated list of all of the queued resources in a project across all zones.
-To prevent failure, Google recommends that you set the `returnPartialSuccess` parameter to `true`.
 */
 await gapi.client.compute.zoneQueuedResources.aggregatedList({ project: "project",  });